Uganda’s Gorilla Tourism Visionary – Walter Baumgärtel

-At last, Walter Baumgärtel, by now an honorary Game Warden, received permission from the British Colonial Wildlife department, allowing him to take guests from his hotel to visit with the mountain Gorillas.
-The modern Gorilla tracking safari had its early beginning and his guide Reuben.
+At last, Walter Baumgärtel, now an honorary Game Warden, received permission from the British Colonial Wildlife department, allowing him to take guests from his hotel to visit the mountain Gorillas.
+The modern Gorilla tracking safari had its early beginning, and his guide, Reuben.
 Visitors were amazed by what they found and encountered, the great apes and the gentle giants of the rain forest.

 The political insecurity of the 1960s forced him to sell his beloved Travellers Rest Hotel.
-The sale of the hotel was to provide for his old age.
-That fell apart when others unsuccessfully speculated with his money.
+The sale of the hotel was to provide for his old age, and that fell apart when others unsuccessfully speculated with his money.

 Still, today it would be an excellent primer for Gorilla Trekkers about the Mountain Gorillas.
 Walter Baumgärtel left his marks in the places the Gorillas call their home.
 Parks such as Mgahinga Gorilla Park and Bwindi Impenetrable Forest.

 Walter Baumgärtel was a Gorilla Conservation and Gorilla Tourism pioneer.
-His concern was the survival of the mountain gorillas.
-He fully recognized the existing threats to their very existence and survival.
+His concern was the survival of the mountain gorillas, and he fully recognized the existing threats to their very existence and survival.

 Walter Baumgärtel lived for almost 30 more years in Bavaria after leaving Uganda.
 He continued some correspondence regarding his time in Africa, Gorilla Conservation, and Tourism.

-Today, there are no statues, no plaques to Gorilla Tourism’s father in Uganda, Walter Baumgärtel.
-Yet, he and his guide Reuben Rwazangire planted the seeds in Uganda for Gorilla Conservation and Tourism.
+There are no statues, no plaques to Gorilla Tourism’s father in Uganda, Walter Baumgärtel.
+Yet, he and his Mutdwa guide Reuben Rwazangire planted the seeds in Uganda for Gorilla Conservation and Tourism.